grantjenks/python-diskcache/docs/tutorial.rst

 The core of :doc:`DiskCache <index>` is :class:`diskcache.Cache` which represents a disk and file backed cache.
-As a Cache, it supports a familiar Python Mapping interface with additional cache and performance parameters.
+As a Cache, it supports a familiar Python mapping interface with additional cache and performance parameters.

     >>> from diskcache import Cache
     >>> cache = Cache()

-Initialization requires a directory path reference.
+Initialization expects a directory path reference.
 If the directory path does not exist, it will be created.
+When not specified, a temporary directory is automatically created.
 Additional keyword parameters are discussed below.
 Cache objects are thread-safe and may be shared between threads.
 Two Cache objects may also reference the same directory from separate threads or processes.
 In this way, they are also process-safe and support cross-process communication.

 Cache objects open and maintain one or more file handles.
 But unlike files, all Cache operations are atomic and Cache objects support process-forking and may be serialized using Pickle.
-Each thread that accesses a cache should also call :meth:`close <diskcache.Cache.close>` on the cache.
+Each thread that accesses a cache should also call :meth:`close <.Cache.close>` on the cache.
 Cache objects can be used in a `with` statement to safeguard calling :meth:`close
 <diskcache.Cache.close>`.